Scripting

 Note that the shortcut will only be executed once the current shortcut (and all shortcuts that have been enqueued before it) has finished executing.
 It will not be executed immediately.
 If you need the shortcut to run immediately, use executeShortcut instead.

 Also note that this might lead to infinite loops if the enqueued shortcut also enqueues shortcuts.
-To reduce the impact of this in case it happens accidentally, the app will delay every 10th execution by 5 seconds so that have enough time to stop the execution manually.
+To reduce the impact of this in case it happens accidentally, the app will delay every 10th execution by 5 seconds so that you have enough time to stop the execution manually.
 If you're really sure that you do want an infinite loop, you can work around this protection by setting a delay of at least 500 milliseconds.

 executeShortcut